canelacho/nativescriptVueProgressBar/README.md

 # Nativescript Vue example : Animate progress bars

-There is many ways to animate things in web but in mobile apps I was thinking it cannot be possible but with a little of persistence I did on my way.
+There are many ways to animate things on the web, but in mobile applications I thought it was not possible, but with some persistence I did it my way.

 Here I'm using:
 - NativeScript